 Maintaining the optimal reliability of any hydraulic system requires a certain level of knowledge on your part.
 Due to it not being used often, it likely isn’t given much attention until the time that it stops working.
-The reality is, the usual hydraulic problems are caused by one or more of these 7 mistakes.
+Below are the common mistakes usually made with a truck’s hydraulic system.
 It is also possible that you are probably making one of these mistakes right now.

 1. Oil Changes

 There are only two conditions that require a hydraulic oil change.
 These are:

 - Using up the additive package completely.

 It must also be said that there are so many factors that determine the oil’s rate of degradation.
 Also, additives will eventually run out, so changing hydraulic oil without any checking the actual condition of the oil is very complicated.

 Currently, oil is costly so dumping it even though it isn’t needed is the last thing you want to do.
 Also, if you have a reservoir with a larger, it will be more expensive if you always commit this blunder.

 If you keep on using it while the base oil is not enough or additives depleted, the service life of every part in the hydraulic system will be compromised.

 A similar situation happens to hydraulic filters.
 If you change them on a routine or every hour, you’re either replacing them too early or too late.

 If you change before all their dirt-holding capacity is maximised, you’re spending more money on unnecessary filter changes.
 On the other hand, if you change them after the filter isn’t functioning correctly, there will be an increase in contamination in the oil.
 It reduces the service life of the other parts in the hydraulic system, and you will have to spend more in the long run.